-5.1.
-General Principles
+5.1 General Principles

-South Eastern Sydney Local Health District (SESLHD) minimises the risks of asbestos to SESLHD workers and visitors to workplaces by:
+South Eastern Sydney Local Health District (SESLHD) minimises the risks of asbestos to SESLHD workers and visitors by:

-- Providing nationally recognised Asbestos Awareness training through an RTO to all Engineering workers - Outsourcing asbestos removal to a competent person who has received nationally recognised training and is certified to remove asbestos - Periodically engaging a competent person (Appendix 2 Current competent person engaged by SESLHD) to conduct a survey of all sites and facilities.
+- Providing nationally recognised Asbestos Awareness training through a Registered Training Organisation (RTO) to all Engineering workers - Outsourcing asbestos removal to a competent person who has received nationally recognised training and is certified to remove asbestos - Periodically engaging a competent person to conduct a survey of all sites and facilities.
 The competent person will provide a report which will form the basis of each Facility's Asbestos Register and Management Plan. - Each Facility must maintain an up-to-date Asbestos Register and develop and comply with their Asbestos Management Plan.